 Life on Moyclare Bog

-Moyclare Bog was most recently surveyed as part of the Raised Bog Monitoring & Assessment Survey 2013 (Fernandez et al. In prep) and the LIFE team are currently ground-truthing the site in advance of restoration work.
+Before we got to work on here, Moyclare Bog had been most recently surveyed as part of the Raised Bog Monitoring & Assessment Survey 2013 (Fernandez et al. In prep).
+We did our own surveys before, during and after restoration works.
+We will publish findings on this website in 2021.

 Degraded Raised Bog covers 52.56ha (70.78%) of the high bog area.
 It is drier than Active Raised Bog and supports a lower density of Sphagnum mosses.
 It has a less developed micro-topography while permanent pools and Sphagnum lawns are generally absent.
 This habitat at Moyclare Bog consists mostly of sub-marginal, marginal and face bank ecotopes, while a single small area of inactive flush was also recorded.